LW10: Definition

-LW10 is a para-Alpine and para-Nordic sit-skiing classification, where LW stands for Locomotor Winter.
+LW10 is a para-alpine and para-Nordic sit-skiing classification, where LW stands for Locomotor Winter.
 LW10 skiers cannot sit up without support, which includes people with cerebral palsy in all their limbs.
 Competitors in this class lack "buttock sensibility".

-The International Paralympic Committee (IPC) defined this para-Alpine classification as "a.
+The IPC defined this para-alpine classification as "a.
 Disabilities in the lower limbs, no functional sitting balance. b.
 CP with disabilities in all four limbs (functional classification)."
-In 2002, the Australian Paralympic Committee defined this classification for para-Alpine as a sit skiing classification for "Athletes with disabilities in the lower limbs and no sitting balance (i.e. Cannot sit upright without support)."
+In 2002, the Australian Paralympic Committee defined this classification for para-alpine as a sit skiing classification for "Athletes with disabilities in the lower limbs and no sitting balance (i.e. Cannot sit upright without support)."

 In para-Nordic skiing, the IPC defines this class as for "those with impairments in the lower limb(s) and the trunk."
 Cross Country Canada defines this para-Nordic classification as "Impairment in the lower limbs and trunk with minimal trunk muscle activity in flexion and extension and no functional sitting balance.
 [The] athlete is unable to stand."
 A skier in this class "will have minimal trunk muscle activity in flexion and extension so that the athlete is unable to maintain a sitting position against gravity while properly strapped to the test table and without arm support".

-For international para-Alpine skiing competitions, classification is done through IPC Alpine Skiing.
+For international para-alpine skiing competitions, classification is done through IPC Alpine Skiing.
 A national federation such as Alpine Canada handles classification for domestic competitions.
 For para-Nordic skiing events, classification is handled by IPC Nordic Skiing Technical Committee on the international level and by the national sports federation such as Cross-Country Canada on a country by country level.
 A skier must meet a minimum of one of several conditions to be eligible for a sit-skiing classification.
 These conditions include a single below knee but above ankle amputation, monoplegia that exhibits similar to below knee amputation, legs of different length where there is at least a 7 cm difference, and combined muscle strength in the lower extremities less than 71.
 Assessment for this classification includes consideration of the skier's medical history and disability, a physical examination, and an in-person assessment of the skier training or competing.
 During the assessment process, six different tests are conducted that look at the skier's balance on different planes, and test for upper body strength and levels of mobility.
 The guideline scores for people to be assessed in this classification are 0–8.